PennBrenn/FNAAHS/README.md

 #### Oakmaster (Mr. Oakman) — *The Wanderer*

 **Mechanic:** Roams the school hallways.
 Visible on cameras.
 Says *"Gentlemen"* when spotted.
 If the player watches him on camera for too long, he locks eyes with the camera and charges toward the office at alarming speed.
+He is also alerted by lepesto.

 **Kill:** Reaches the office door and breaks in.